SamsonGoodenough/n-puzzle-solver/README.md

   - Supplies the file name to output to csv data to.

 `-d, --debug`
-  - Supplies the file name to output to csv data to.
+  - Tells the program to output debug information

 `-p PUZZLE`, `--puzzle PUZZLE`
   - Supply a puzzle for the program to solve. e.g. `-p 1,5,2,4,3,7,6,8,0`